-The UE and the network may support Paging Restriction.
-The UE, if the MME indicates that the network supports Paging Restriction feature, may indicate Paging Restriction Information in Service Request, Extended Service Request or Tracking Area Update Request as specified in clauses 4.3.33.2 and 4.3.33.4.
+A Multi-USIM UE and the network may support Paging Restriction.
+A Multi-USIM UE, if the MME indicates that the network supports Paging Restriction feature, may indicate Paging Restriction Information in a Service Request, an Extended Service Request or a Tracking Area Update Request (including the case where the Tracking Area Update is performed due to mobility outside the Registration Area, i.e. before detecting whether the network supports the feature in the new Tracking Area), as specified in clauses 4.3.33.2 and 4.3.33.4.

 The Paging Restriction Information may indicate any of the following:

 a) all paging is restricted, or